Acanthochondria limandae

-Acanthochondria limandae is a species of copepods in the genus Acanthochondria.
+Acanthochondria limandae is a species of copepods in the family Chondracanthidae.
 They are host-specific ectoparasites of two species of flatfish: the common dab (Limanda limanda) and the European flounder (Platichthys flesus).
 They attach themselves to the bases of the gill arches of their hosts.
 They can infest as much as 2 to 30% of fish in a given population.

-Acanthochondria limandae is classified under the family Chondracanthidae in the copepod order Poecilostomatoida.
-It was first described by the Danish zoologist Henrik Nikolai Krøyer in 1863 as Chondracanthus limandae.
+Acanthochondria limandae was first described by the Danish zoologist Henrik Nikolai Krøyer in 1863 as Chondracanthus limandae.